 Risk No 4 Finance Income e A1 Vulnerability Trigger Consequence Risk Owner The Council has a reliance on major income generating contracts and fee earning services.
 Some of which have been adversely affected by the recession and some of which may be affected by legislative change.
-With changes to central funding based on local Unable to secure required level of income due to recession, reduced economic confidence or adverse change in funding Staffing and s Increase Cou Increase in ch Greater use of achieved narges f reserves if required net sa vings not Bob Palmer retention of NDR the Council is more vulnerable to downturns in the local economy and to the large number of outstanding appeals against NDR assessments that pre-date local retention but which the Council will have to fund.
-Higher level of f saving in subsequent year 'S. Welfare reform may require sub- the calculation and administratio likely reduction in funding receiv n of benefits with a The medium term financial strate substantial net CSB reductions of Existing Controls /actions to address risk Effectivenes controls/act Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Monitoring of key income streams and NDR tax base.
-Savings opportunities pursued through service reviews and corporate restructure.
-Effective to date as budgets have been achieved that meet the financial targets set by Members.
+The Council has done well from New Homes Bonus and the Local retention NDR.
+These policies may be scraped or amended depending on the outcome of the general election.
+Welfare reform may require substantial change to the calculation and administration of benefits with a likely reduction in funding received.
+The medium term financial strategy requires substantial net CSB reductions over three years.
+Unable to income du e secure required level of ue to recession, reduced confidence or adverse funding e Staffing and service level reductions e Increase Council Tax Increase in charges Greater use of reserves if required net savings achieved e Higher level of saving in subsequent years. er Responsibility Critical success avings not Bob Palmer Existing Controls /actions to address risk Effectivenes controls/act Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Monitoring of key income streams and NDR tax base.
+Savings opportunities pursued through service reviews and corporate restructure. and NDR tax base. opportunities pursued service reviews and have been achieved that meet the financial targets set by Members.
 Update Medium Term Financial Strategy as announcements are made on changes to central funding and welfare.
 Continue to pursue opportunities to reduce net spending.
 Bob Palmer Savings targets achieved with net expenditure reductions over the medium term as part of a structured plan.
-Monthly 17 February 2015 Council adopt budget for 2015/16
+Monthly 7 May 2015 General Election

 Vulnerability Trigger Consequence Risk Owner Economic development and employment is very important, particularly in the current economic climate.
 The Council needs to be able to provide opportunities for economic development and employment (especially youth employment) in the District. erforms relatively poorly I to other authorities.
-Unable to secure sufficient opportunities Local area and people lose out Insufficient inward investment Impact on economic vitality of area Loss of revenue Colleen O'Boyle Existing Controls/actions to address risk Effectivenes controls/act Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Work has commenced on an updated Economic Development Strategy.
-Report to September Cabinet seeking four new posts.
-Resources in this a not yet been increa with the greater sig it now has. sed in line Completion of Strategy and allocation of appropriate resources.
+Unable to secure sufficient opportunities Local area and people lose out Insufficient inward investment Impact on economic vitality of area Loss of revenue Derek Macnab Existing Controls/actions to address risk - Required further management action Responsibility for action Critical success Revie factors and measures freque Key date Work has commenced on an updated Economic Development Strategy.
+Cabinet approved four new posts.
+Too early to detern effectiveness of ne management and r W Completion of Strategy and allocation of appropriate resources.
 Recruitment of experienced staff.
-Colleen O'Boyle Growth in NDR tax base and employment opportunities.
+Derek Macnab Growth in NDR tax base and employment opportunities.
 Council to be viewed as punching above its weight.
-Monthly 30 September 2014 - target date for completion of strategy.
+Monthly None.